 A work permit is a document on the basis of which a domestic or foreign employer concludes an employment contract with a foreigner.
 When first issued, work permit is for a period of six months, after the first extension it is issued for a period of one year.

-Foreigners who perform creative services in the area of culture (performers and creators in the area of music, film, theater, literature, etc.) and who do not stay in the state for more than seven days, need to obtain prior consent from the Ministry of Culture, Ministry of Economy, the Agency for Youth and Sports or the local self-government unit on whose territory the cultural event is held, in the context of where the specific services are provided.
+Foreigners who perform creative services in the area of culture (performers in the area of music, film, theater, literature, etc.) and who do not stay in the state for more than seven days, need to obtain prior consent from the Ministry of Culture, Ministry of Economy, the Agency for Youth and Sports or the local self-government unit on whose territory the cultural event is held.
 For these services it is not necessary to obtain a work permit, instead there is a procedure of registering short-term services in the Employment Agency.

 The beginning and termination of work performed by foreigners must be registered.
 According to the law, the employer is obliged to do the registration.